Guide Speculative

 The Uncomfortable Truth for PC Gamers

-Let’s rip the band-aid off: GTA 6 is not launching on PC.
-Not on November 19, 2026.
-Not even close to November 19, 2026.
-Rockstar has confirmed the game exclusively for PlayStation 5 and Xbox Series X|S at launch, and if history is any guide, PC players are looking at a wait measured in months — possibly over a year.
+GTA 6 is not launching on PC on November 19, 2026, and it won’t be anywhere close to that date.
+Rockstar has confirmed the game exclusively for PlayStation 5 and Xbox Series X|S at launch, and if history is any guide, PC players are looking at a wait measured in months, possibly over a year.

-Is this fair?
-No. Is it predictable?
-Extremely.
-Is there anything we can do about it?
-Absolutely not.
+The delay is predictable.
 So let’s focus on what we actually know and what we can reasonably expect.

 Vice City, which PC players will eventually experience at maximum settings